Understanding the complex process of buying a house should help a first time buyer through some of the stressful aspects of house buying.

 Once the deal is agreed, this is where your legal team comes in.
 They will check the title deeds and ascertain if there are any concerns to raise against the property.

-The mortgage company will instruct a surveyor to look at the property and give their opinion and a valuation to them.
+The online conveyancing solicitor will instruct a surveyor to look at the property and give their opinion and a valuation to them.
 This is always something to be aware of, the surveyor is working for the mortgage company and not you.
 Whilst they are looking to ensure that their loan is safe they only go so far once that is established.
 If you have any concerns you may wish to appoint a surveyor of your own, you don’t want any surprises after you have moved in.

 Another important aspect is listing and confirming any extras that have been agreed.
 It can be very financially helpful not to have to carpet and curtain a new house, taking into consideration all of the other expenses.
 Confirming between the two parties what is included in the price can be done between the legal teams, so send your list as quickly as possible so there can be no mistake.